 Heartburn Research Discussion

 In this potentially monumental study, scientists performed animal research with mice in an attempt to simulate the effects of GERD on the body.
 They did this by exposing mouse intestinal tissue with simulated stomach acid.
 It was hypothesized that this would accurately mimic the effects of acid reflux.
 In their attempt to prove this hypothesis, however, they uncovered that acid exposure is only a single, intermediary aspect of GERD.
-The acid did not lead directly to damage associated with heartburn, but it took a number of days before the exposure triggered physiological effects resembling GERD.
+The acid did not lead directly to damage associated with heartburn, but it took some days before the exposure triggered physiological effects resembling GERD.
 Exposure to stomach acid led to inflammation over this time, which then caused the symptoms that researchers recognize as GERD.

 Heartburn Treatment Vs. Heartburn Prevention

-The most important reason that we need new treatments for Heartburn and Acid Reflux is that Proton-Pump Inhibitors have a host of potentially dangerous side-effects associated with them.
-The following are a list of Side-Effects related to PPIs:
+The most important reason that we need new treatments for Heartburn and Acid Reflux is that Proton-Pump Inhibitors have a host of potentially dangerous side effects associated with them.
+The following are a list of Side Effects related to PPIs:

 - PPIs Increase the Risk of Heart Attack.
-People that use PPIs frequently have up to a 21% increased incidence of heart attack as compared to those with GERD that did not opt for the treatment.
+People that use PPIs frequently have up to a 21% increased incidence of a heart attack as compared to those with GERD that did not opt for the treatment.

 - PPIs Contribute to Osteoporosis.
 Because PPIs inhibit calcium absorption, this aggravates bone loss, exacerbating the condition.

 - These drugs can also cause Irritable Bowel Disease.
 The proper function of the digestive system relies heavily on microflora in the large and small intestines.
 Different gut bacteria thrive in different acid climates.
-Taking PPIs for GERT can lead to changes in gut microflora that impact the function of the large intestine and lower GI Tract, causing issues such as constipation, diarrhea, cramps, and bloating.
+Taking PPIs for GERD can lead to changes in gut microflora that impact the function of the large intestine and lower GI Tract, causing issues such as constipation, diarrhea, cramps, and bloating.

 - Proton-Pump Inhibitors lead to an increased risk of colitis and gastrointestinal infection.
 In addition to helping digest food, stomach acids also play a role in immune health, killing bacteria and viruses that pass through the digestive system.
-Among the infections associated with PPIs are C.dificile, E.coli, and Norovirus.
+Among the infections associated with PPIs are C. dificile, E. coli, and Norovirus.